COSC3020/mergesort-kkrweb/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+//

+// As of 1/30/2025

+Name: Kane Kriz

+RESPONSE:
+not done yet

+Plagiarism Acknowledgement: I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.